wpietak/PCA-Mean-Reversion/README.md

 Fees are constant, set for each trading pair, and taken from Binance/ByBit websites.
 The actual funding rates are included in cost calculation if the trade was opened at the moment of a given funding payment.
 For the purpose of weights optimization, a prediction of the funding rate is included.
 Predicted funding rate is equal to the current one.
 However, since the data is only available for funding payment moments, the rates have been interpolated between payments to obtain their values at different times.

 The position sizes of the trades (and their direction) are determined in a Markowitz-type (mean-variance) portfolio weight optimization.
 First, assets are selected for PCA decomposition.
 Some of them are traded.
 For each traded asset, a systematic component of the return is obtained using few first PCs.
 The difference between actual return and systematic component return is a residual return.
 ARMA models are estimated on the residual time series, and predictions are obtained for each traded asset.
 They are trained on rolling calibration windows, and their predictions are used on rolling deployment windows.
 Covariance matrix for the set of traded asset is obtained by combining Pearson correlation matrix (estimated on calibration widow) and EWMA/GARCH volatilities.
-The price impact has also been incorporated in the optimization formula (for details see [Position Sizing](/README.md#signal-generation-and-position-sizing)).
+The price impact has also been incorporated in the optimization formula (for details see [Signal Generation and Position Sizing](/README.md#signal-generation-and-position-sizing)).

 The assets to be used in the PCA decomposition, traded assets, as well as the number of PCs to construct systematic components and ARMA orders for each traded asset are selected in the hyper-optimization (hyper-tuning) in Walk-Forward Analysis (WFA).
 First, a genetic optimization algorithm is run on the in-sample window to select the assets for PCA decomposition.
 A simplified trading procedure and return calculation is assumed with aim to find stable performance plateau by removing best returns, smoothing performance (Sharpe) and adding penalties for over-reliance on single assets.
 Next, trading candidates (assets, their number of PCs and ARMA orders) are selected by checking performance in individual trading, and a prioritized search method is used to select the final combinations.
 Similarly, the best returns are removed, performance (Sharpe) is smoothed, and penalties for over-reliance on single assets are added.
 The strategy is then deployed on the out-of-sample window, and the windows are rolled until the end of the backtesting period.
 Out-of-sample performance analysis is provided.